riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > only came about so recently.
 For instance, my student group recently hosted
 > Elie Hassenfeld for a talk in which he made remarks to that effect, and I’ve
 > heard other people working for EA organizations express the same sentiment.
-> But no one seems to be actually worried about this—just smug that they’ve
+> But no one seems to be actually worried about this---just smug that they’ve
 > figured out something that no one else had.
 >
 > The “market” for ideas is at least somewhat efficient: most simple, obvious
 > and correct things get thought of fairly quickly after it's possible to think
 > them.
 If a meme as simple as effective altruism hasn't taken root yet, we
 > should at least try to understand why before throwing our weight behind it.
-> The absence of such attempts—in other words, the fact that non-obviousness
+> The absence of such attempts---in other words, the fact that non-obviousness
-> doesn’t make effective altruists worried that they’re missing something—is a
+> doesn’t make effective altruists worried that they’re missing something---is a
 > strong indicator against the “effective altruists are actually trying”
 > hypothesis.